 E. coli related food poisoning is a major public health concern.
-Certain strains, including Shiga-toxin producing O157:H7, cause about 73,000 illnesses every year, leading to over 2,000 hospitalizations and 60 deaths.
-Over the last decade, hundreds of outbreaks of food poisoning have involved E. coli.
+Certain types, including Shiga-toxin producing O157:H7, cause about 73,000 illnesses every year, leading to over 2,000 hospitalizations and 60 deaths.

 Need a Texas E. Coli Lawyer?
 Collen A. Clark is a true advocate for his clients and is passionate about helping Texans that have been injured or wronged.
 If you or a loved one was injured, you should contact our lawyers immediately.
 You may be entitled to compensation by filing a lawsuit in Texas.